rseng/rsepedia-analysis/data/github/curl/curl/CONCAT.md

 ## Command line options

-`-W[file]` skip that file and excludes it from being checked.
+`-W[file]` skip that file and exclude it from being checked.
 Helpful when, for example, one of the files is generated.

 `-D[dir]` directory name to prepend to file names when accessing them.